Braves rally for 5-4 win over Phillies on d’Arnaud, Riley homers and game-ending double play

 Riley provided the second, driving a 3-2 pitch from Jeff Hoffman (0-1) into the Phillies bullpen with two outs in the eighth to put the Braves ahead for the first time in the best-of-five series.
 Ronald Acuña Jr. scored ahead of Riley after being plunked on the left arm by Hoffman’s first pitch coming in from the bullpen.

+“I just have faith in those guys,” Braves manager Brian Snitker said.
+“You know what?
+They give you a hard 27 (outs). … They’re never going to stop fighting in the batter’s box.”

 It ended in equally stunning fashion.
-With Bryce Harper aboard, Nick Castellanos drove one to the fence in deep right-center, only to be robbed on a great leaping catch by Michael Harris II.
+With Bryce Harper aboard, Nick Castellanos drove one to deep right-center, only to be robbed on a great leaping catch by Harris slamming into the fence.

+“I knew off the bat it was going to be close to the fence,” Harris said.
+“I knew once I went back I wasn’t stopping.
+I was going to do anything I could to get a glove on it.
+If my body had to go down because of that, I would have done that.”

+It was the first postseason game in baseball history to end on a double play involving an outfielder, according to the Elias Sports Bureau.

-Just like that, the series was all tied up.
+Just like that, the series is all tied up.
 Game 3 is Wednesday at Philadelphia.

+“Every playoff win is exciting,” d’Arnaud said.
+“I think the way it ended was one of the most exciting endings to a game I’ve ever seen as far as a defensive standpoint.
+We got Money Mike making a crazy catch on the wall and us doubling up Harper to close it out.”

 A.J.
 Minter (1-0) earned the win and Raisel Iglesias claimed his first save of this postseason.